-During fiscal year 2024, the Company paid US\$36.6 million to J.B.
+For fiscal years ended 31 March 2025 and 2024, the Company paid US\$38.0 million and US\$36.6 million, respectively, to J.B.
 Hunt Transport Services, Inc ("JB Hunt") for freight services in North America.
 One of our Board members joined the JB Hunt Board in April 2023.

 The Company enters into various purchase obligations in the ordinary course of business.
-As of 31 March 2024, the Company has aggregate unconditional purchase obligations, primarily energy and marketing contracts, totaling US\$53.9 million over the next five fiscal years, with US\$27.1 million due within one year.
+As of 31 March 2025, the Company has aggregate unconditional purchase obligations, primarily energy and marketing contracts, totaling US\$79.0 million over the next five fiscal years, with US\$43.6 million due within one year.

-10. Debt
+11. Debt